Queensland Department of Agriculture and Fisheries (DAF)

-Dr. Mark Herrington heads the strawberry breeding program at the Queensland Department of Primary Industries (DAF) Maroochy Research Station in Nambour.
+Dr. Mark Herrington heads the strawberry breeding program at the Queensland Department of Agriculture and Fisheries (DAF) Maroochy Research Station.
 Located near sea level at 27° S. latitude, the station at Nambour typifies the semi-tropical production environment of the Queensland strawberry industry.
 During the production season, average temperatures range from 24° C during the day to 8° C at night while rainfall varies from 48 – 140 mm/month.

 Dr. Herrington selects cultivars grown on non-fumigated soil utilizing bare-root, leaf-on runners.
 His selection priorities include:

 - Expanding the range of flavor components in strawberry fruit

 - Improving uniformity, size of fruit throughout the season

 - Reducing production costs by improving plant architecture and accessibility of fruit

 In 2014, Dr. Jodi Neal (photo) joined Dr. Mark Herrington in the strawberry breeding department.